 Who benefits from Fiber Characterization testing?

-Since fiber optics now serve as the primary technology medium for today’s communication networks, fiber characterization testing is essential for all sectors and entities that install, maintain, and rely on fiber networks.
-The sectors heavily invested and utilizing fiber networks that require fiber characterization testing include telecom/ISP, data center, financial, government, energy, defense and aerospace, and more.
+Since fiber optics now serve as the primary technology medium for today’s communication networks, fiber characterization testing is essential for all sectors and entities that install, maintain, and rely on fiber optic communication networks.
+The sectors heavily invested in and utilizing fiber networks that require fiber characterization testing include telecom/ISP, data center, web/cloud, financial, government, energy, defense, and aerospace, just to name a few.

 Who performs fiber characterization testing services?